 To remove the default WordPress dashboard widgets for all non-admin users, add this code to your child theme’s functions.php file:

 Refer WordPress Codex on remove_meta_box function for more examples.

-To the above given code, add another remove_meta_box line, but its parameter ( dashboard_right_now, dashboard_plugins, etc.) should be the div ID of you widget you want to remove.
+To the above-given code, add another remove_meta_box line, but its parameter ( dashboard_right_now, dashboard_plugins, etc.) should be the div ID of the widget you want to remove.

 Adding New Widgets to WordPress Dashboard